andrejacobs/using-obsidian/Settings/Excalidraw settings.md

 tags:
   - settings/excalidraw
 ---
+* #tip The exported Excalidraw diagrams will be placed using the same [[Attachment settings]] when you embed a new diagram in a note.
+However if you use the "Create new drawing" button on the sidebar it will be placed in the main Excalidraw folder.
-* Save Excalidraw files in there own root folder.
-TODO: I would love these to be stored same as like "attachments" in the place where the note is created.
+* Save Excalidraw files in their own root folder.

 ![[Screenshot 2024-01-13 at 11.15.19.png]]